MechanicOfTheSequence/nosedocs-new/noseblog.md

 ---

-in previous entries, I have attributed the "reversal" of the planet to be associated with the planet moving to a different energy state. we find these "double layers" of counter-rotating shells all over the place, and I believe that once we have enough precision in scientific equipment, it's quite likely that the electron orbitals will rotate in counter-rotating shells as they move outward from the nucleus. anyway, I believe that essentially this "polarity" of the energy coming from the sun is attracted by the nucleus of the planet, and determines the earth's rate of rotation and a number of other factors such as ionosphere and geo-whatever circuit.
+in previous entries, I have attributed the "reversal" of the planet to be associated with the planet moving to a different energy state. we find these "double layers" of counter-rotating shells all over the place, and I believe that once we have enough precision in scientific equipment, it's quite likely that the electron orbitals will rotate in counter-rotating shells as they move outward from the nucleus[^2]. anyway, I believe that essentially this "polarity" of the energy coming from the sun is attracted by the nucleus of the planet, and determines the earth's rate of rotation and a number of other factors such as ionosphere and geo-whatever circuit.

 in other words, right now, the earth is a conscious entity, which is attracting more and more solar energy, and likely (but I cannot confirm this), the planet is attempting to rotate more and more rapidly, and the environmental energetic conditions of the planet are increasing just like they did in previous times (such as 12kya) and I believe this is because the planet (the consciousness that inhabits the earth) is about to "ascend" or make it's transition into another higher energy state. as a result, the energy of the planet will continue to rise until the transition is made.